 Short rests are left as they are.

-Long rests now restore all Stamina (see next section for Stamina/Health details), regain one hit die, recharge anything that recharges on short rest, and recharges one ability that would normally recharge on a long rest.
-Spellcasters can't choose "regain all my spell slots", but they can choose to regain slots worth a number of levels equal to half their caster level (like the Wizard's Arcane Recovery feature).
+Long rests now restore all Stamina (see next section for Stamina/Health details), regain one hit die, recharge anything that recharges on short rest, regain spell slots of combined level equal to your character level, and recharges one ability that would normally recharge on a long rest (besides "spell slots").

 A new Rest downtime activity (spend ~a week resting or doing light activity; can be combined with other downtime activities if they're not physically stressful) restores all Health and Stamina, all hit dice, and recharges all abilities that would restore on short or long rest, including spell slots.